 Sir Paul (taskmaster!!!) likes his bins (that held yesterday’s pick) REALLY REALLY clean (I’m a mother…I get clean), so we pressure wash the bins and then wipe them dry.
 Thank you to whomever thought this was a good picture.
 You know who you are.

-Lisa Foshay is a bit of a legend in Paso country.
+Rangeland co-owner, Lisa Foshay, is a bit of a legend in Paso country.
 Beyond the outstanding wine, grass-fed beef and lamb that the Foshay family produces at Adelaida Springs Ranch, Lisa makes a chocolate chip cookie that is to die for.
 Her secret sauce: adding a little Skor magic to the mix.
 Twice, she dropped by the winery with lunch fixins and these fresh-from-the-oven gems.

 Paul is measuring brix and alcohol levels as the yeast do their job on the Grenache and Merlot picked earlier in September.
 He’s employing a matrix approach to the ferments as he compares indigenous yeast and curated yeast, low barrel char to medium char, stainless vs. neutral barrels.
 The wine is hazy from the lees but the evolution to wine is nearly complete.
 Tasting these early wines and comparing the fermentation variables is fantastic curriculum!!!